Life insurance with high cholesterol seems to intimidate several clients so we wanted to take the time to address how it really works.

 Every life insurance company has its own way of assessing cholesterol, but most will look at two things:

 After getting the numbers of both, they can determine whether you are in good health, which will impact on you qualifying for life coverage.
-The standards for assessing risk and cholesterol levels varies from company to company, but there are generalizations about those who will find it hard to qualify.
+The standards for assessing risk and cholesterol levels varies from company to company.

 You will be asked a lot of questions related to your age and health from the insurance company, and your answers will determine whether you qualify for insurance.